icebreaker/icebreaker.github.com/_posts/2023-12-22-vlc-xmas-hat-easter-egg.md

            i_pos + 5 == title.indexOf("Bi" /* directional */ "ll",
                                       i_pos, Qt::CaseInsensitive))
                 updateDefaultArt(":/logo/vlc128-kb.png");
         else if(QDate::currentDate().dayOfYear() >= QT_XMAS_JOKE_DAY)
 				updateDefaultArt( ":/logo/vlc128-xmas.png" );
         else
 				updateDefaultArt( ":/logo/vlc128.png" );
     }
 }
 ```

-This piece of code simply checks if the title of the currently plyaing media starts with `Kill Bill` and if it does then the default background art is changed to a `Kill Bill` themed one, which you can see in all its glory below.
+This piece of code simply checks if the title of the currently playing media starts with `Kill Bill` and if it does then the default background art is changed to a `Kill Bill` themed one, which you can see in all its glory below.

 ![vlckillbill](/media/2023/vlckillbill.png)